Amanda-L/WashU-NLP-Project1-ngrams-2023/README.md

-# WashU NLP Project 1: ngrams
+# WashU NLP Project 1: ngrams & word embeddings
 This project addresses two distinct problems.

 Firstly, the implementation involves computing unsmoothed N-grams by preprocessing text through the removal of punctuation, extra white spaces, and <unk> tokens.
 The n_gram function is then applied to calculate and update the occurrence counts of unigrams, bigrams, and trigrams in the given context.